A Rush of Blood to the Head: Commercial performance

-A Rush of Blood to the Head topped the charts of 12 countries around the world.
-It debuted at number-one on the UK Albums Chart selling 273,924 copies.
-The British Phonographic Industry has since certified the album 10× Platinum for accumulated sales of over 3 million copies.
-With the subsequent release of "Clocks" and "The Scientist", the album spent over one year on the chart.
-A Rush of Blood to the Head has been placed at number seven on the list of United Kingdom's 20 biggest-selling albums of the 21st century, published by the British trade paper Music Week.
-In July 2011, A Rush of Blood to the Head climbed from No. 176 back to No. 44 in the album's 250th charting week there.
-As of October 2021, the album has sold over 3 million copies in the UK, making it Coldplay's best-selling album and the 10th biggest of the 21st century.
+A Rush of Blood to the Head reached number one in 12 countries.
+EMI shipped more than two million copies in its first week worldwide.
+It debuted at number-one on the UK Albums Chart selling 273,924 units.
+The British Phonographic Industry has since certified it 10× Platinum for 3 million copies.
+After the release of "Clocks" and "The Scientist", it spent over one year on the chart.
+In the United Kingdom, it is the seventh-highest-selling album of the 21st century, as published by Music Week.
+In July 2011, the record climbed from number 176 back to number 44 in the album's 250th week.
+As of October 2021, it had sold over three million copies in the United Kingdom, making it Coldplay's best-selling album and the 10th-highest-selling of the 21st century.

 It spent four consecutive weeks at number one on the European Top 100 Albums chart in 2002.
-In the United States, A Rush of Blood was Coldplay's first venture into the top 5 with 141,000 copies sold initially, stronger than its predecessor, Parachutes, which debuted at number 189 in December 2000.
+In the United States, A Rush of Blood was Coldplay's first venture into the Top 5, with 140,854 copies sold.
+It was stronger than its predecessor, Parachutes, which debuted at number 189 in December 2000.
 A Rush of Blood debuted at number-one on the Canadian Albums Chart, selling 28,200 copies in its first week.
-The album has been certified 4x times platinum by the Canadian Recording Industry Association for shipments of over 400,000.
-It has been certified 7× platinum by the Australian Recording Industry Association, having accumulated shipments of more than 490,000 units.
+The album has been certified quadruple platinum by the Canadian Recording Industry Association for shipments of over 400,000.
+It has been certified seven-times platinum by the Australian Recording Industry Association for moving over 490,000 copies.
+In Japan, A Rush of Blood to the Head debuted at number 48 with 6,400 copies sold, rising to number 23 with 13,950 copies a week later.